Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for:

-• Couples who prioritize a stable, low-disturbance surface
+• Couples who prioritize a calm, low-disturbance surface

 Where it falls short:

-• Slower foam feel can be frustrating for frequent position changers
+• The slower response can frustrate frequent position changers

 Pros & Cons